Sven-Seyfert/Au3AnswerByTag/README.md

 ## Description

-Au3AnswerByTag is a support tool for the Servicedesk employees of [University of Twente](https://www.utwente.nl/en/) in the Netherlands.
-Answers of repeating questions can be stored within the tool.
-They can quick and easily found by tags and copied in rich text format style to the email program of choice.
+Au3AnswerByTag is a support tool for the Servicedesk employees of a University in the Netherlands.
+Answers of repeating questions can be stored within the tool (in a database).
+They can also quick and easily found by tags and copied in rich text format style to the email program of choice.

-> Please notice, the program is still in testing phase and I have to add a few more features before it will become a 1.0.0 version.
+> Please notice, the program is still in a testing phase.
+I have to add more description context and probably few more features before it will become a v1.0.0 version.

 ## Features